 STCC is committed to the success of all students, and we strive to achieve equal educational opportunities to allow full access for students with disabilities.
-Our Office of Disability Services (ODS) provides accommodations, services and auxiliary aids to students with disabilities in accordance with the Americans with Disabilities Act As Amended (2008) and Section 504 of the Rehabilitation Act (1973).
+Our Office of Disability Services (ODS) provides accommodations, services, and auxiliary aids to students with disabilities.

 We look forward to helping you reach your academic and career goals!